U.S. News Rankings

 |SAT/ACT scores must be received by||April 1|

-The student-faculty ratio at Keene State College is 17:1, and the school has 51.3 percent of its classes with fewer than 20 students.
-The most popular majors at Keene State College include: Education; Psychology; Communication, Journalism, and Related Programs; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 78.8 percent.
+The student-faculty ratio at Keene State College is 17:1, and the school has 50.4 percent of its classes with fewer than 20 students.
+The most popular majors at Keene State College include: Education; Psychology; Social Sciences; Visual and Performing Arts; and Communication, Journalism, and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 77.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|